Master of Fine Arts

 - Preparation and presentation of a Professional Exhibition, which will be a formal presentation of creative work.

-- Supplementary exhibition materials including artist’s statement and exhibition announcements.
+- Supplementary exhibitions materials including artist’s statement, exhibition announcement, and publicity materials.

 - An image portfolio and/or documentation in cd/dvd format of the Professional Exhibition must be submitted to the Department of Art and Design for its permanent files.
 Images should be submitted at 72 dpi with the longest side not to exceed 1280 pixels in length.